Gelvano7/Gelvano7/README.md

 Aspiring IT professional with a strong interest in system administration, networking, and cybersecurity.
 I’m currently finishing my degree in System & Network Engineering and hold a CompTIA Security+ certification.
 ## Objective
-I’ve built a solid technical foundation through hands-on lab work and enjoy tackling real-world challenges.
-I’m eager to apply my skills in a professional IT environment whether in system administration, network engineering or cybersecurity.
+I have developed a strong technical foundation through my academic studies and extensive hands-on lab work.
+I am passionate about solving IT challenges and am eager to apply my skills in system administration, network engineering, or cybersecurity within a professional environment.

 ## Certifications
 #### Verify here!👇🏽